USDA-ARS-NWRC/awsm_test_cases/README.md

 # NetCDF viewers

 The output files from [SMRF](https://github.com/USDA-ARS-NWRC/smrf) and [PySnobal](https://github.com/USDA-ARS-NWRC/pysnobal) are in NetCDF format.
 In order to view these files, you will need a NetCDF viewer.
+The following are a small collection of viewers that we have used on the different operating systems.

 ## Windows
 Panoply is a NetCDF, HDF, and GRIB viewer maintained by NASA, and is a good option for **Windows** users.
 Install instruction can be found at https://www.giss.nasa.gov/tools/panoply/.